aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 ### 1.2.2.
 Is it possible to deploy the Accelerator on top of an AWS Organization that I have already installed the AWS Landing Zone (ALZ) solution into?

 Existing ALZ customers are required to uninstall their ALZ deployment before deploying the Accelerator.
 Please work with your AWS account team to find the best mechanism to uninstall the ALZ solution (procedures and scripts exist).
 Additionally, please reference section 4 of the Instation and Upgrade Guide.
+It may be easier to migrate AWS accounts to a new Accelerator Organization, per the process detailed in FAQ #1.2.3.

 ### 1.2.3.
 What if I want to move an account from an AWS Organization that has the ALZ deployed into an AWS Organization running the Accelerator?

 Before removing the AWS account from the source organization, terminate the AWS Service Catalog product associated with the member account that you're interested in moving.
 Ensuring the product terminates successfully and that there aren't any remaining CloudFormation stacks in the account that were deployed by the ALZ.
 You can then remove the account from the existing Organization and invite it into the new organization.
 Accounts invited into the Organization do NOT get the `Deny All` SCP applied, as we do not want to break existing running workloads.
 Moving the newly invited account into its destination OU will trigger the state machine and result in the account being ingested into the Accelerator and having the guardrails applied per the target OU persona.

+For a detailed procedure, please review this [document](../operations/operations-import-ALZAccount.md).

 ## 1.3.
 End User Enviroment